 The correlation between poor eyesight and bad grades has been known for some time.
 Students who struggle in school often don’t do so because of a lack of intelligence or ability, but because they’re not able to see and comprehend what’s on the whiteboard, the computer screen, or the papers in front of them.
 This pattern of biological factors impacting education goes beyond eyesight.
-Recent studies have shown that air quality and asthma can also have an impact on school performance and attendance.
+Recent studies have shown how asthma affects school attendance.

 One study found that “traffic pollution causes asthma attacks in children, and may cause a wide range of other effects including the onset of childhood asthma, impaired lung function, premature death and death from cardiovascular diseases and cardiovascular morbidity.”